vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 - If you have an on boarding tutorial video, is there text to go with it?
 Maybe captions?
 - Does your app use audio cues?
 - Imagine downloading a new app and not being able to get past on boarding because you can't access the instructions in a way you can perceive.
+- It also helps if you download an app and you don't want to watch the onboarding video because there's a sleeping kid next to you

 ---